Launch the interactive wizard

 Execute an ensemble locally.

-ensemble conductor ensemble:run <ensemble> [input]
+ensemble conductor ensemble:run < ensembl e > [input]

 Example: